 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the FBAgent.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as ASUS FastBoot belongs to software AFBAgent or Fast Boot or TotalRecovery (version 10 Pro, 9 Pro) or ASUS Fast Boot or DriveClone (version 9) by ASUSTeK Computer (www.asus.com) or Farstone Technology (www.farstone.com).
+The process known as ASUS FastBoot belongs to software AFBAgent or Fast Boot or TotalRecovery (version 9 Pro, 10 Pro) or ASUS Fast Boot or DriveClone (version 9) or One by ASUSTeK Computer (www.asus.com) or Farstone Technology (www.farstone.com).